-7034 Palmdale Water District Numbered Unr netered Accounts No On Track Metered Accou ints billed by volume of use Yes On Track Number of CII Meters Accounts with Mixed Use 61 program to pro easibility study to assess merits of a vide incentives to switch mixed-use dicated landscape meters? Νο Not On Track Feasibility Stud dy provided to CUWCC?
+7034 Palmdale Water District Numbered Unr netered Accounts No On Track Metered Accounts billed by volume of use Yes On Track Number of CII Meters Accounts with Mixed Use 61 Conducted a feasibility study to assess merits of a program to provide incentives to switch mixed-use accounts to dedicated landscape meters?
+No Not On Track Feasibility Stud dy provided to CUWCC?
 No Not On Track Completed a w repair and repl rritten plan, policy or program to test, ace meters Yes On Track